University of Florida Investigative Data Journalism Award

 The College, with the Online News Association, launched an award in 2014 honoring investigative data journalism as part of ONA’s Online Journalism Awards.
-The award, which will honor high-impact data journalism that is exceptionally well presented, is given in two size categories: small/medium and large.
+The award honors high-impact data journalism that is exceptionally well presented and is given in two size categories: small/medium and large.
 Each winning entry receives a $7,500 prize established through a generous gift to the University of Florida from the estate of the late Lorraine Dingman.

 Winners of the University of Florida Award also are invited to the UF campus to work with CJC students and faculty as journalists in residence.
 The costs of their travel and lodging are also supported by the Dingman gift.
 While at Florida, the winners will be invited to share their expertise and show how they produced their award-winning work.

 NJ Advance Media won in the large market newsroom category for “The Force Report,” a 16-month investigation that produced “the most comprehensive statewide database of police use of force in the United States.
 The first-of-its-kind resource allows readers to search every use of force by local officers and state troopers from 2012 through 2016, the most recent full year then available.”
 Read more about the series here: https://awards.journalists.org/entries/the-force-report/.

 The Milwaukee Journal Sentinel won in the small/medium newsroom category for “Lessons Lost,” a “massive undertaking by a team at the Milwaukee Journal Sentinel to obtain and analyze a never-before-released database that tracked student-by-student movement among Wisconsin schools and to illustrate the causes and consequences of churn through the stories of individual families and schools.”
 Read more about “Lessons Lost” here: https://awards.journalists.org/entries/lessons-lost/